mbrav/heifmgur/README.md

 -   [ Support for HEIF #2806 ](https://github.com/python-pillow/Pillow/issues/2806)

 While there are existing python libraries that can decode HEIF files, there are none that **encode** into HEIF.
-Fortunately, there is an exception by using the Python [`Wand` library](https://pypi.org/project/Wand/) which is a wrapper for ImageMagick command tool.
+Fortunately, there is an exception by using the Python [Wand library](https://pypi.org/project/Wand/) which is a wrapper for ImageMagick command tool.
 Although it must be system installed in order for the Python library to work, it does contain contain a HEIF decoder.
 This is why the project uses Wand and [Pillow-SIMD](https://python-pillow.org/pillow-perf/) to [bounce back files](api/utils/img.py) between them.
 Although Wand is faster than Pillow, it is slower than the x86 performance-optimized Pillow-SIMD.

 Due to lack of HEIF support in Pillow, Django's ImageField does not support the format since it uses Pillow for image validation.
-As a result, a custom field based on Django's FileField had to be written with image validation using the Wand library.
+As a result, a custom field based on Django's FileField had to be written with image validation using the Wand library, which leverages ImageMgick's usage of [libheif](https://github.com/strukturag/libheif) library.

 Although writing this project was interesting, I rather wish Nokia Corporation to go bankrupt unless it open sources the HEIC format and allow it to flourish.

 ## Instructions